Local Media Award

 Eligibility

-• Entries must originally have been published during the calendar year 2024.
+• Articles or stories must originally have been published during the calendar year 2025.

-• All entries must be produced by a local media outlet and exclusively focused on a local market.
-Entries from national media outlets will not be accepted in this category.
+• Entries must be produced by a local media outlet and principally focused on a local market.
+Entries from national media outlets will not be accepted in this category, and should instead apply in the Investigative and General Reporting Award category.

 • All entries should focus on health care in the United States.